-- 5. In supporting its science-based regulatory decision, an agency should identify and make publicly available a list of the scientific literature it consulted, which ideally includes the literature it rejected as well as the literature it relied upon.
-This reference list should be posted online whenever possible. - 6.
-When an agency relies on studies that are not published, it should post the studies on its website as soon as is practicable.
-If public transparency is not possible because of trade secret or other legal restrictions, these restrictions should be explained in the agency's individual analyses.
+- 7.5.
+In supporting its science-based regulatory decision, an agency should identify and make publicly available a list of the scientific literature it consulted, which ideally includes the literature it rejected as well as the literature it relied upon.
+This reference list should be posted online whenever possible. - 8.6.
+When an agency relies on studies that are not published, it should post the studies on its website as soon as is practicable, subject to copyright and other legal restrictions.
+When this public transparency is not possible If public transparency is not possible because of trade secret or other legal restrictions, these restrictions should be explained in the agency's individual analyses and possibly more generally in describing its regulatory program for the public.